WellAI/proposal/README.md

 This is the UI interface

 #Authors
-Ansible was created by Jordan Dim and has contributions from over 1000 users (and growing).
+well was created by Jordan Dim and has contributions from over 1000 users (and growing).
 Thanks everyone!

 #Support us